teadjs/tead/README.md

 ### API

-A programmatic way to integrate running Tead with any existing JavaScript code.
+Tead offers a programmatic way to integrate running with existing JavaScript code.

 You may bring in the `tead` API function using `import` if you have support for ES6 syntax: